W54: Special Atomic Demolition Munition

+Yield is estimated to be 10 to 1000 tonTNT.
+According to former Green Light team members, the B54 SADM came with two selectable yield options of 0.1 or 0.2 kilotons.

 The B54 SADM included a Field Wire Remote Control System (FWRCS), a device that enabled the sending of safe/arm and firing signals to the weapon via a wire for safe remote detonation of the weapon by troops.
 This system was tested for its resistance to electromagnetic radiation in February 1964.

 Variants

 W54 mod numbers overlap between the warhead and SADM weapon.
 Weapons of the same mod number but in different applications are not the same weapons.

 Warhead

 Three mods of the warhead configuration were developed: